 Where the open space requirement shall be met through the dedication of land, at least fifteen

 (15) percent of the total area of the subdivision shall be set aside for open space.
-Such op·en space shall be shown on the subdivision plan.
+Such open space shall be shown on the subdivision plan.

 In determining the appropriateness of an area proposed for open space or other public purposes, the Commission shall consider:

-the presence or absence of any existing open spaces in the area, and
+the presence or absence of any existing open spaces in the area, and possible connections between public amenities

-the size of the subdivision.

 When a subdivision abuts an existing open space, the Commission may require the lot lines of such land form a continuation of the existing open space to provide a single, unified area.

 The Commission may defer the requirements for the immediate provision of such land in a subdivision which is a part of a larger tract of land, provided that the subdivider dedicates an area of land in the undeveloped portion of the tract equal to the requirements of this section in the developed p01tion.